Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Introduction

-Studying toxicity in podcasts presents unique challenges.
-Unlike text-based content, the audio format of podcasts makes them inherently difficult to monitor and analyze using traditional strategies.
+\textbf{Need of the hour:} A recent post by Meta\footnote{\url{https://about.fb.com/news/2025/01/meta-more-speech-fewer-mistakes/}} highlights the difficulty of real-time proactive content moderation and one such massive outrage that recently broke out in India\footnote{\url{https://www.ndtv.com/feature/indias-got-latent-row-who-said-what-as-samay-raina-forced-to-remove-all-youtube-episodes-7708513}} is a prime example of the need of the hour.
+Studying toxicity in podcasts presents unique challenges thus limiting the effectiveness of real-time proactive content moderation.
+Unlike one-off contents like text-based posts, memes, and GIFs, the audio format of podcasts makes them inherently difficult to monitor and analyze using traditional strategies, primarily due to their continuous nature.
 Transcribing large volumes of audio content incurs significant computational and financial costs, making large-scale studies impractical without significant resources.
 Further, audience interaction in podcasts is limited compared to social media platforms, where users can directly respond to or fact-check content.
 This lack of interactivity complicates efforts to understand how toxic narratives resonate with audiences.
 Moreover, analyzing toxicity within podcast transcripts requires not only identifying toxic language but also tracking how it ebbs and flows over time -- examining what triggers toxic conversations and how they evolve within conversational structures.
-These complexities highlight why na\"ive approaches to studying podcast toxicity often fail to capture its multifaceted nature.
+These complexities highlight why \textbf{na\"ive approaches to understand toxicity in podcasts often fail} to capture its multifaceted nature.
 Existing research provides valuable starting points, but fails to address the problem in a comprehensive way.
 Advances in automatic transcription tools, such as Whisper, now allow for large-scale analysis of audio data.
 However, as previous work on datasets like RadioTalk~\cite{beeferman2019radiotalk} demonstrates, transcription errors and content ambiguity remain significant barriers, particularly for conversational and emotive formats such as podcasts.
 In addition, though the study of toxicity online is an active research area~\cite{paz2020hate}, there is little work on understanding conversational structures of toxicity and how it evolves~\cite{zhang2024imperative}.

-In this paper, we introduce the concept of toxic conversation chains in podcasts.
-Using state-of-the-art transcription models and conversational analysis techniques, we explore how toxicity emerges and spreads in political podcasts.
-Our approach combines scalable transcription workflows with innovative analysis of conversational dynamics, providing novel insights into the structure and flow of toxic discourse in this medium.

-Our work represents a critical step towards systematically analyzing toxicity in podcasts and lays the foundation for future research in this area.